ceeeKay/QETweaks/README.md

 Press '1' to cycle between axe and grapple, or bind a key to "impulse 22" to switch straight to grapple.

+### 32: Game timer enabled

+Track how much time has passed since the start of the current round.

 ## Credits/Acknowledgements

 Thanks to: